How to Choose the Right iGaming Platform Provider in 2026

 What Is an iGaming Platform Provider?

-A typical iGaming platform provider delivers core components such as:
+A typical iGaming software provider delivers core components such as:

 iGaming platform provider – supplies the full operational backbone of an online casino platform or sportsbook platform, including player management, payments, compliance, and integrations.